 Valentine Johnson Herring was a trapper in the American West that settled down to become a government official.
 In trapping circles, he was universally known as “Old Rube.”

-Born in Illinois in 1812, Herring received a fair education as a child and when he grew up, he went to St. Louis, Missouri.
+Born in Illinois in 1812, Herring received a fair education as a child, and when he grew up, he went to St. Louis, Missouri.
 In 1831, he was hired by John Gantt for a trapping expedition in the Rocky Mountains.
-Two years later, he was working with William Sublette on the upper Missouri River.
-He then returned to St. Louis, where he was hired by Nathaniel Wyeth to guide him to Fort Hall, Idaho.
+He worked with William Sublette on the upper Missouri River two years later.
+He returned to St. Louis, where Nathaniel Wyeth hired him to guide him to Fort Hall, Idaho.

 He eventually became a free trapper.
-In 1841-42, he was in charge of Fort Lupton, in eastern Colorado.
-Spending considerable time at Taos, New Mexico, he got into a gunfight with a man named Henry Beer over a Mexican woman.
+In 1841-42, he was in charge of Fort Lupton in eastern Colorado.
+Spending considerable time in Taos, New Mexico, he got into a gunfight with a man named Henry Beer over a Mexican woman.
 In 1849 he went to California, where he settled in San Bernardino County.
-He became superintendent of schools in 1853, served as justice of the peace, county assessor, and other offices, including sheriff in 1859.
+He became superintendent of schools in 1853 and served as justice of the peace, county assessor, and other offices, including sheriff in 1859.
 He died in 1883.